 Unfortunately, Newcastle ranked amongst the top 10 unsafest cities.
 This was partially caused by its shockingly low number of CCTV cameras.
 Reportedly, Newcastle only has 76 CCTV cameras, which is poor in comparison to the population of nearly 330,000.

-Most major cities have, on average, 10x that amount.
-37,786 crimes were also recorded in Newcastle during the period of the survey (2020).
+Most major cities have, on average, 45,000-50,000 crimes recorded in Newcastle during the period of the survey (2026).
 This compares similarly to CrimeRate reporting that Newcastle upon Tyne is the most dangerous city in its region.
-This is due to its crime rate of 118 crimes per 1,000 people.
-In an attempt to combat this, Newcastle has a high amount of police officers to handle criminal activity.
-Overall, they have 3084 police officers present.
+This is due to its crime rate of 87 crimes per 1,000 people.
+In an attempt to combat this, Newcastle has a high number of police officers to handle criminal activity.
+Overall, they have 3899 police officers present.
 This is higher than the national average.

 These types of crimes can make the area increasingly dangerous for tourists or nightlife enjoyers.
 So just be cautious when heading out for a night on the town and ensure that you take all necessary precautions.